dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/catalog-views.md

 4. To make the view shareable, toggle the **Public view** switch.
 5. Click **Create view** to create the view.

-## Edit, duplicate, or delete catalog views
+## Editing, duplicating, or deleting catalog views

 1. Click the catalog view button to open the catalog view menu.
 2. Search for the view you want to edit, duplicate, or delete.